 Irish Terrier c 1970

-But during the Second World War, activity with many breeds including the Irish Terrier almost ceased.
+During the Second World War, activity with many breeds including the Irish Terrier almost ceased.
 However, by the late 1940's some of the old stalwarts began renewing their passion with a new wave of impressive imports arriving from UK, one of which won Reserve Best in Show at Sydney Royal in 1964.
-Interest in the Irish Terrier is kept alive throughout Australia today by just a handful of dedicated breeders.

 The Irish Terrier Today